JP-Ellis/LaTeX/README.md

 A brief summary of each file contained here is listed below.

+Unless otherwise stated, all code is licensed under GPLv3.

 ## [`.latexmkrc`](.latexmkrc)

 LaTeX usually requires multiple compilation runs before the final output is